Author: Lem Chuck Moth

 Know that on the first, seventh, and fifteenth of the month, I will conduct water purification and one god will be slain.
 Thus the gods will be cleansed through these holy ablutions (Notes: the holy Ablution).(Atra: Tablet I: p.
 67)

 He proposed to use the slain god' flesh and blood to create a new specy of man.
 He then assigned the goddess Belet-ili who was known as the womb-goddess to take on the biological process.
-She was actually the goddess of reproduction (As her title implied) to be called for the task of creating the man species.
+One among the prominent respected members of the congress of God, she was actually the goddess of reproduction (As her title implied) who was responsible for the conception of all earth living creatures, to be called next for the task of creating the man species.

 Then Nintu will combine the clay with his flesh and blood, so that a being, divine and mortal, will come from the clay.
 Then we will hear-beat rhythm from henceforth.
 Let the spirit arise into being from out of divine flesh, but let her relate to man, while he is alive, of his condition.
 So they will never forget that the spirit is eternally made.(Atra: Tablet 1: p.
 67)